Bankruptcy Attorney Junction City OR

 The lone disadvantage is that your credit will take a temporary hit.
 Chances are, your credit wasn’t in a very good place before filing for bankruptcy.
 The Chapter 7 will remain on your credit report for ten years, but once you begin building positive credit, creditors will consider your latest credit activity over something that happened in the distant past.

-If you’re facing thousands of dollars in medical or credit card debt that you know you cannot pay, call Butcher Law Office, LLC and schedule a free hour-long consultation.
+If you’re facing thousands of dollars in medical or credit card debt that you know you cannot pay, call Butcher Law Office, LLC and schedule a free consultation.

 Unlike Chapter 7, Chapter 13 gives those in debt a chance to organize all of their debts into a lump-sum payment.
 This payment is made monthly over the course of three to five years.
 It allows you to repay arrearages on your home or car while you continue to make payments moving forward.
 It is uniquely suited to handling secured debts like mortgage payments or car payments.